You are hereWriting for Model Railroad Hobbyist

-So you’re interested in submitting an article to Model Railroad Hobbyist magazine?
-We publish articles on all aspects of model railroading and on prototype (real) railroading as a subject for modeling.
-We welcome proposals for feature articles and columns, or the submission of articles sent on speculation.
+Yes, contributing to Model Railroad Hobbyist is the thing to do!
+(Photo by Tana's Photography)So you’re interested in submitting an article/video to Model Railroad Hobbyist magazine?
+We publish articles and videos on all aspects of model railroading and on prototype (real) railroading as a subject for modeling.
+We welcome proposals for feature articles, video shorts, and columns, or the submission of articles and videos sent on speculation.

-Model Railroad Hobbyist pays for first time global print and electronic publication rights to freelance manuscripts, images, video recordings, and audio recordings using a creative commons license.
+Model Railroad Hobbyist pays for first time global print and/or electronic publication rights to freelance manuscripts, images, video recordings, and audio recordings using a creative commons license.
 Under this license, you are free to distribute the work as long as the distribution vehicle remains free, and as long as you always provide a link back to this web site.
 You may not freely distribute this work if you fail to provide the URL of this site with the work.
 You may not use the work in a commercial publication that costs money without our permission.

-Before you submit an article, you may want to send a short email to article queries describing what you want to do.
-We’ll tell you if your article fits our needs.
-Unless you've already written the article, asking first is a good idea, since we’d like to help you focus your efforts on something we can use!
-We also take unsolicited articles on speculation, but be aware your chances of rejection are higher if you haven't checked with us first.
+Before you submit an article or video short, you may want to use this form to send an article query describing what you want to do.
+We’ll tell you if your idea fits our needs.
+Unless you've already written the article or shot the video, asking first is a good idea, since we’d like to help you focus your efforts on something we can use!

 Here's a general list of our requirements: